zdflower/gameOfLife/README.md

 The app shows the actual and the previous boards, when you advance a stage.

+"Celdas" branch: The style of the cells and the board has been improved a bit.

+"SeedsAlAzar" branch: It generates an inicial board with a ranmdom seed.

+I will merge the branches in the near future after a little more testing.

 ## References

 * [Conway's game of life by himself](https://www.youtube.com/watch?v=E8kUJL04ELA) youtube video